 The Best Things to Do in Cartagena

-I loved my trip to Cartagena.
-The city is a colorful blend of different cultures, with Spanish colonial and Afro-Caribbean influences.
-It’s a mixture of old and new, between the historic Walled City and the gleaming skyscrapers of Bocagrande.
+Founded in 1533, Cartagena is full of colonial architecture and Spanish influence.
+Walking around the city, you’ll feel like you’ve stepped back in time.
+Cartagena is a colorful blend of different cultures, Spanish colonial architecture, and Afro-Caribbean influences.
+A delightful mixture of old and new, between the historic Walled City and the gleaming skyscrapers of Bocagrande.

 There are so many cool things to do in Cartagena.
 Here are some of my favorites from my trip!

-A ubiquitous sight in Cartagena are palenqueras, black women wearing colorful dresses selling fruit from bowls they balance on top of their heads.
+Palanqueras are a ubiquitous sight in the streets of Cartagena and throughout Colombia.
+They’re beautiful black women wearing colorful traditional dresses and selling fresh fruit from bowls they balance on their heads.

-These women come from San Basilio de Palenque, a small village near Cartagena that was established in 1691 as the first free black village in the Americas, ruled entirely by people who escaped from slavery.
+The palaqueras come from San Basilio de Palenque, a small village near Cartagena.
+The village was established in 1691 as the first “free town” for African slaves in the Americas.
 Historically, women from the village would come into the city to sell fruit.

 Although Cartagena city proper has beaches, they aren’t very nice.
 The high-rise Bocagrande neighborhood is known for its beaches, but most people report that they are dirty and overcrowded.

-For the perfect beach escape in Cartagena, I suggest taking a day trip to the nearby Rosario Islands instead.
-These islands are about an hour away from Cartagena by boat and have crystal-clear water and secluded white sand beaches.
+For the perfect beach escape in Cartagena, I recommend taking a day trip to the nearby Rosario Islands instead.
+The Rosario Islands are a group of islands located about an hour off the coast of Cartagena by boat.
+There you’ll find crystal-clear water and secluded white sand beaches.

-The defensive walls around Cartagena were originally constructed to protect the city from pirate attacks.
-(The walls were Cartagena’s first line of defense – the second line of defense was the maze-like layout of the city streets, designed to confuse invaders and get them lost.)
+The defensive walls around Cartagena were originally built to protect the city from pirate attacks (arrrgh!).
+The walls were Cartagena’s first line of defense, and the maze-like layout of the city streets was designed to confuse invaders and get them lost.

-These days, you can walk the stone walls and get a cool view of the old city as you go around it.
-I recommend walking in the evening to avoid the extreme heat and direct sunlight in the afternoon.
+These days, you can walk through the stone walls and get an incredible view of the old city as you go around it.
+The best time to visit the walls ion in the evening.
+That way, you’ll avoid the extreme afternoon heat and sun.